sriya1011/SocialMedia_Analtycis-/README.md

-# SocialMedia_Analtycis-
+# SocialMedia_Analtycis
-📊 Social Media Analytics + Machine Learning 🧠
+## 📊 Social Media Analytics + Machine Learning 🧠

-Analyze social media data using machine learning to extract insights, detect trends, predict engagement, and uncover user sentiment.
+Analyze social media data using machine learning to extract insights, predict engagement, and uncover user sentiment.
 This project is a *Dash* web application for analyzing social media influencer data.
 It includes data cleaning, visualization, and predictive modeling to understand engagement rates across different categories of influencers.

 ---